 Reproductive studies performed in rats, rabbits and monkeys indicate that placental transfer of moxifloxacin occurs.
 Studies in rats (p.o. and i.v.) and monkeys (p.o.) did not show evidence of teratogenicity or impairment of fertility following administration of moxifloxacin.
-A slightly increased incidence of vertebral and rib malformations was observed in foetuses of rabbits but only at a dose weights, an increased prenatal loss, a slightly increased duration of pregnancy and an increased spontaneous activity of some male and female offspring was observed at doses which were 63 times the maximum recommended dose on an mg/kg basis with plasma concentrations in the range of the human therapeutic dose.
+A slightly increased incidence of vertebral and rib malformations was observed in fetuses of rabbits but only at a dose (20 mg/kg i.v.) which was associated with severe maternal toxicity.
+There was an increase in the incidence of abortions in monkeys and rabbits at human therapeutic plasma concentrations.
+In rats, decreased fetal weights, an increased prenatal loss, a slightly increased duration of pregnancy and an increased spontaneous activity of some male and female offspring was observed at doses which were 63 times the maximum recommended dose on an mg/kg basis with plasma concentrations in the range of the human therapeutic dose.